novasearch/wiki.novasearch.org/wiki/Lenovo_ThinkPad_X230.md

 Just add to the mount options.
 The option avoids some writes on the SSD which is also desirable.

+If you use LVM you have to also change a line in the LVM configuration file.

 #### Intel Rapid Start Technology

 The Intel chipset supports Intel Rapid Start, a technology that allows